namitatreya2001/IMDB-Movie-Review/README.md

 ---

 ##Future Improvements-
-1.Replace the Simple RNN with more advanced models like LSTM or GRU for better accuracy.
+       -Replace the Simple RNN with more advanced models like LSTM or GRU for better accuracy.
-2.Deploy the model using Docker for containerization.
+       -Deploy the model using Docker for containerization.
-3.Enhance the Streamlit UI to allow file uploads for batch predictions.
+       -Enhance the Streamlit UI to allow file uploads for batch predictions.

 ##Live Project Link(Deployed On Streamlit)-https://imdb-movie-review-fzvngdz6wccep49kcgh2wk.streamlit.app/